arista-netdevops-community/CloudVisionPortal-Examples/CloudVision_Studios/MPLS_Services/README.md

 - `Last-Modified` — timestamp of last provisioning
 - `Connection_Type` — UNI or NNI

 These tags power the two dashboards for circuit-per-device and customer record views.
+Both dashboards display Device and Port as separate columns for easier filtering and sorting.

 ## Code Architecture (action-mpls-service-manager)